nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-howto-undeclare-records.md

 ### High-Level Overview
 As a records manager, you will likely end up managing content that comes from various sources and that has varying requirements when it comes to retention.
 Some of this content may require strict compliance with regulations like SEC-17A4, but not all of it.

+In order to leverage flexible retention, the Nuxeo Retention addon must be installed on your instance:
+- In standard mode.
+This feature is not available in strict mode.
+- Using our [recommended architecture]({{page page='nuxeo-retention-installation'}}) that uses a dedicated bucket for records.

 Flexible retention provides an additional option to let you pick in which way you desire the content to be stored and managed.
 Here is a breakdown of what each option means:

 | Capability                                    | Flexible Retention | Enforced Retention |